NITCbase/nitcbase.github.io/docs/Misc/B+ Trees.md

 :::

-We can see that more keys can be stored in a B+ Tree than in a B Tree.
+We can see that more keys can be stored in the internal nodes of a B+ Tree than in a B Tree.
 This becomes a huge difference as the block size and record pointer size increases.

+Note that the convention followed throughout NITCbase for B+ trees is that each value in an internal node of the tree corresponds to the rightmost value (that is, the largest value) in it's left child.
+Therefore the formal condition is that every entry in the left subtree of an entry is **less than** the entry.

 The above B Tree, when converted to a B+ Tree will look something like this.
 As discussed earlier, each of the entries in the B+ Tree corresponds to a particular attribute value in the relation.